Coronavirus is hurting businesses. Many jobs are at risk.

 You can appeal if you think you've been treated unfairly.
 Write to your employer explaining why.

-Or you could find out more about your rights from a regulated legal advisor.
+Or you could find out more about your rights from a regulated legal adviser.

 Good to know